Today's Articles

 *Pardo is briefly described on this date from 1500, coinciding with Brazil’s independence from Portugal in the 19th century.

 Pardo is a Portuguese and Spanish term used in their colonies in the Americas.
-It refers to the multiracial descendants of Europeans, Indigenous, and West Africans.
+It refers to the multiracial descendants of Europeans, Indigenous peoples, and West Africans.
 In some places, they were defined as neither exclusively mestizo (Indigenous American-European descent), Mulatto (West African-European descent), nor zambo (Indigenous American-West African descent).
 The term pardo was first used in a Brazilian census in 1872.

 In the letter by Pero Vaz de Caminha, for example, in which the Portuguese first described Brazil, the Indigenous Americans were called "pardo": "Pardo, naked, without clothing."
 The word has been used to cover African/European mixes, South Asian/European mixes, Amerindian/European/South Asian/African mixes, and Indigenous Americans themselves ever since.
 In Brazil, pardo is a race/skin color category used by the Brazilian Institute of Geography and Statistics (IBGE) in Brazilian censuses, with historical roots in the colonial period.